JackDougherty/jack-site/_pages/educ308/syllabus.md

 - Assign [Project 1 Stage 3: Create Meaningful Tables and Charts](https://docs.google.com/document/d/158UssA9Rc3wjTz30ThOXoQRlRZzMIQnVqBeVSbHXvYQ/edit), with real or fake data, due by end of Wednesday 2 March, worth 3 points

 ### Thur 3 March
-- In class: peer review and instructor feedback on project 1 stage 3
+- In class: seminar and instructor feedback on [Stage 3](https://docs.google.com/document/d/158UssA9Rc3wjTz30ThOXoQRlRZzMIQnVqBeVSbHXvYQ/edit)
-- Assign Project 1 stage 4: Revise and expand on interactive charts and/or tables, due Sunday 6 March by 6pm
+- Assign [Stage 4](https://docs.google.com/document/d/158UssA9Rc3wjTz30ThOXoQRlRZzMIQnVqBeVSbHXvYQ/edit): Improve interactive charts and/or tables, based on NEW evaluation criteria, due Sunday 6 March by 6pm for me to forward to guest evaluators
+- Students offer [time windows for me to schedule Stage 5 Zoom interviews](https://docs.google.com/document/d/16fPyIGFtOZXoKnp_G9wq1kNbxyXu4SDb4pfztVPyLB8/edit) with selected Sheff Movement members about all of our data visualizations
+- Recommended: Watch or participate in [Fri March 4th Education Committee Public Hearing at CT General Assembly](https://cga.ct.gov/ed/) on Zoom and YouTubeLive about several bills under consideration (including Sheff 2022 settlement, school funding, data disaggregation, etc.) Scheduled to begin at 11am and expected to last for several hours.
+Testimony is recorded and archived.

 ### Tues 8 March
 - Guest expert evaluators: [Jacqueline Rabe Thomas](https://www.ctpublic.org/people/jacqueline-rabe-thomas), Investigative Reporter at CT Public, and [Ilya Ilyankou](https://www.ctdata.org/our-team), Civic Technologist at CT Data Collaborative, project 1, stage 4, worth 10 points.

 ### Thur 10 March
-- Guiding question: How do different people interpret our tables, charts, maps of public school choice data?
+- Guiding question: How do different people interpret our tables and charts of Sheff school integration data?
 - Annette Lareau, "Chapter 5: How to Conduct a Good Interview," Listening to People: A Practical Guide to Interviewing, Participant Observation, Data Analysis, and Writing It All Up (University of Chicago Press, 2021), in Moodle.
 - Assign Zoom interviews with selected Sheff Movement members, conducted and recorded by student pairs and/or instructor, stage 5, worth 3 points.